skip to Main Content

 Attendance, Retention and Fitness to Practice Policy

-BCFE is aware that students can face considerable challenges when they commence a course of study.
+The college is aware that students can face considerable challenges when they commence a course of study.
 The aim of this policy is to encourage and support students to complete their course.
 This includes providing course induction, supports (where applicable) and providing options to assist students in completing their award.
 Students will be asked to complete the Student Participation form.
-This form identifies how you can successfully participate in your course of study in BCFE to achieve your full award.
-This form brings together all aspect of college life and clearly lays out the standards expected of you during your time in BCFE.
+This form identifies how you can successfully participate in your course of study to achieve your full award.
+This form brings together all aspect of college life and clearly lays out the standards expected of you during your time in the college.

-It is a legal requirement that BCFE monitors and records your attendance.
-BCFE uses a software programme called VSware to do so.
+It is a legal requirement that the college monitors and records your attendance.
+The collegeuses a software programme called VSware to do so.
 Every teacher is required to complete attendance at each class.
-BCFE is then obliged to report this attendance to SUSI, the Department of Employment and Social Protection (DEASP) or SOLAS for Traineeship allowances upon request.
+The college is then obliged to report this attendance to SUSI, the Department of Employment and Social Protection (DEASP) or SOLAS for Traineeship allowances upon request.
 Poor attendance will therefore affect your grant, DEASP allowance or Traineeship allowance.

 Those students who provide a medical certificate will be marked accordingly on VSware, however those students who are on long term sick leave will have their position on the course reviewed after 1 month and could be asked to withdraw for academic reasons.